ballerina-platform/ballerina-dev-website/lang-ref/part2.md

 Therefore, Ballerina's type system design is based on defining a data type interface that works consistently across the memory buffers of the process in which the data is processed and in the network.

 To facilitate this requirement, the typing system needs to do a few things differently than the regular type system.
-It must be flexible like a schema language.
+It must be flexible, like a schema language.
 And one of the ways it is done in Ballerina is by using optional fields.

 You can define a record with an optional field.